-All original Offense/Incident Reports, along with related documents (i.e., statement of charges, witness statements, etc.) are maintained in the Records Room with the exception of those initiated by the Drug Task Force, which are maintained in their facility.
-The records remain indefinitely in their original state until transferred to an archive storage room or time- management allows for their conversion into microfiche format.
+All original Offense/Incident Reports, along with related documents (i.e., statement of charges, witness statements, etc.) are maintained in the RMS with the exception of those initiated by the Drug Task Force, which are maintained at their facility.
+The records remain indefinitely in their original state until transferred to an archive storage system.

-Personnel records will be retained for three years in Office of the Sheriff Human Resource files.
-After three years, records will be archived for seven years.
-After a total of 10 years, personnel records will be stored indefinitely in the Records Room.
+Personnel records will be retained for at least three years in Office of the Sheriff Human Resource files.
+After three years, records may be archived or retained in the agency Human Resource files.

-VIII.
-Uniform Crime Reporting
+VIII.Uniform Crime Reporting

-The Office of the Sheriff participates in the Uniform Crime Report System (UCR).
-Each month compiled data is forwarded to the Maryland State Police (MSP), which acts as the State clearinghouse for the FBI.
-All information reported by the agency is ultimately incorporated into the annual UCR report, as well as quarterly and annual reports distributed by MSP.
+The Office of the Sheriff participates in the National Incident Based Reporting System (NIBRS).
+Each month compiled data is forwarded to the Maryland State data base, which acts as the State clearinghouse for the FBI.
+All information reported by the agency is ultimately incorporated into the annual NIBRS report, as well as quarterly and annual reports distributed by MSP.